-These organizations are starting to see real value from DevOps in the form of accelerated delivery, increased stability, faster issue resolution, and increased quality.
+These organizations are starting to see real value from DevOps in the form of accelerated delivery, more stability, faster issue resolution and increased quality.
 Organizations are able to deliver more functionality of greater value to the user in a shorter period of time than with previous methodologies and processes.
-But before they could realize the full benefits of DevOps, these organizations came to understand that organizational and cultural changes were required.
+But before they could realize the full benefits of DevOps, these organizations came to understand organizational and cultural changes were required.

-Traditionally, organizations have been formed and aligned their resources by technical domains and expertise such as development, testing, and operations.
-In order for DevOps to be successful, organizations must be realigned to optimize for application delivery.
-The organizational barriers that map to the Waterfall approach need to be removed and replaced with an application-centric delivery model—a delivery model where teams are responsible for and able to take an application from inception to production.
+Traditionally, organizations have been formed and aligned their resources by technical domains and expertise such as development, testing and operations.
+For DevOps to be successful, organizations must be realigned to optimize for application delivery.
+The organizational barriers that map to the waterfall approach need to be removed and replaced with an application-centric delivery model—a delivery model where teams are responsible for and able to take an application from inception to production.

 This feedback is vital in that it allows the development team to make small, incremental adjustments in the direction of the product allowing the team to vector to the best solution.
 This situation is similar to driving a car.
 If you were taking a trip across the country, while you certainly would have the general direction and route mapped out, there are thousands of small adjustments you make along the way.
 Can you imagine turning the wheel every 30 miles, or going through city traffic ignoring rush hour traffic simply because that is what was decided hundreds of miles ago?
 In fact, we make thousands of adjustments along the way to navigate the winding road and ensure we are on the best route considering the conditions.

-Just as with steering a car to its final destination, Agile allows the software development process to deliver functionality early and often, continually incorporating feedback from the user in order to make the necessary adjustments to ensure that we deliver real value to the end user.
-As changes happen in the user domain, as they always do, an Agile approach allows us to react accordingly.
+Just as with steering a car to its final destination, agile allows the software development process to deliver functionality early and often, continually incorporating feedback from the user in order to make the necessary adjustments to ensure we deliver real value to the end user.
+As changes happen in the user domain, as they always do, an agile approach allows us to react accordingly.

 Focusing with Microservices

-The initial DevOps and Agile process can then be split up further along service lines with independent teams and supporting DevOps pipelines.
+The initial DevOps and agile process can then be split up further along service lines with independent teams and supporting DevOps pipelines.
 Feedback from the user is incorporated as before and is focused on the service.
 Services can be independently deployed and migrated along the path to production.
-They can stand on their own (or with a small number of dependencies) and can serve in a sense as micro-releases within the context of the overall application.
-Users, product owners, and architects have much more flexibility of what and when functionality is delivered to the end user.
+They can stand on their own (or with a small number of dependencies) and can serve in a sense as microreleases within the context of the overall application.
+Users, product owner and architects have much more flexibility of what and when functionality is delivered to the end user.